kanavmagotra7-source/Data-Base-Management-System-/README.md

 ## 📄 License

 No license is included in this repository (per project preference).
-If you want one added later, tell me which license.